goomcoom/vuex-module-maker/readme.md

 2. The current default function already returns the default value if the `state_property === null` so we do not need to add a getter config for our `form` type – If a type does not have a specified getter, the default getter is used.
 However, an example has been provided to show the wrapping function.
-Every config getter should be returned by a function that accepts the `state_name` and `default_value`.
+Every config getter should be returned by a function that accepts the `state_name & default_value`.
 The getter will be re-used so we need a way of passing the variables to the getter.
 3. For the mutation we want to accept both the `Form` class and an `object` that we can use in the construction of the form but if the value is `null` or `undefined` we would like to set the state prop to `null`.
 The default mutation does